Nageld/ChatGPT-Bot/README.md

 ### Commands

 -   `/prompt` Sends a prompt to Chat-GPT
+-   `/single-prompt` Sends a prompt to Chat-GPT independant from the conversation
+-   `/reset` Resets the current conversation with Chat-GPT
 -   `/image` Generates an image through DALL-E based on the given prompt
--   `/reset` Resets the current conversation with Chat-GPT
--   `/single-prompt` Sends a prompt to Chat-GPT independant from the conversation
+-   `/variation` Generates a variation through DALL-E based on the given image